The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Heavy-tailed priors: Credence

 \item[(c)] \textbf{$\gamma' = \gamma$, $\delta' = \delta$, and $\alpha' < \alpha$:} Here, $\alpha$ influences the polynomial decay of the tails.
 If $\gamma$ and $\delta$ are equal, but $\alpha' < \alpha$, then $g$ has a thicker tail in the polynomial sense, meaning $f$ dominates $g$ by decaying faster polynomially.

 \item[(d)] \textbf{$\gamma' = \gamma$, $\delta' = \delta$, $\alpha' = \alpha$, and $\beta' < \beta$:} Finally, if all other parameters are equal, but $\beta' < \beta$, the logarithmic decay influences the dominance relation.
-A lower $\beta'$ means $g$ has a slower logarithmic decay than $f$, making $f$ dominate $g$ by decaying faster logarithmically. \end{itemize} The conditions laid out in Lemma \ref{lem:1} provide clear guidelines for constructing priors that either complement or dominate the likelihood.
+A lower $\beta'$ means $g$ has a slower logarithmic decay than $f$, making $f$ dominate $g$ by decaying faster logarithmically. \end{itemize} The conditions laid out in Lemma \ref{lem:1} provide clear guidelines for constructing priors that dominate the likelihood or be dominated by it.
 If robustness is desired, one might choose a prior that dominates the likelihood, ensuring that the posterior is not overly influenced by potentially outlier-prone data, which in our case translates to having small values of the parallax $\omega$.